awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 ## Region and version availability<a name="USER_ExportSnapshot.RegionVersionAvailability"></a>

-Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
+Feature availability and support varies across specific versions of each database engine and across AWS Regions\.
 For more information on version and Region availability with exporting snapshots to S3, see [Export snapshots to S3](Concepts.RDS_Fea_Regions_DB-eng.Feature.ExportSnapshotToS3.md)\.

 ## Limitations<a name="USER_ExportSnapshot.Limits"></a>